TheAssassin7187/CodeSpace/log/log_2.md

         gateway 192.168.15.1

    - The `interface-name` can be found in `ifconfig -a` and now I connected the network cable to the interface `enp0s25`.
-   - The DHCP mode works properly but the STATIC can work only for one server.
+   - **[Problem]** The DHCP mode works properly but the STATIC can work only for one server.
 If I set one server as `address 192.168.15.101` and anther one as `address 192.168.15.102`, the server with `address 192.168.15.102` cannot access internet service.

 3. Finally, we need to execute `sudo service networking restart`.